Caterina Sordini: Beatification

 The beatification process commenced with two processes that would be held: one in Naples and one in Rome.
 The informative process in Rome opened in 1845 and concluded its work in 1851 upon taking all documentation available and testimonies that would further support the cause.
-From that it stalled and remained inactive for decades until a decree on her writings was issued on 11 September 1980.
+From that it stalled and remained inactive for decades until reopening on 7 July 1926.
+A decree on her writings was issued on 11 September 1980.
 The decree approved the fact that - upon the inspection of theologians - her writings were aligned with doctrine and did not spread heresies nor contradict official teachings.

 The decree on the previous informative process - that had closed decades before - was issued on 26 April 1985 and confirmed that the process had completed its work.
 The postulation compiled the Positio in 1990 and sent it to the Congregation for the Causes of Saints in Rome for their own investigation.
 The dossier included biographical details amongst other things.

 On 24 April 2001 she was granted the title of Venerable after Pope John Paul II acknowledged the fact that Sordini had lived a model life of heroic virtue.

 The miracle needed for her beatification opened in Culiacan on 1 August 2001 with the sole task of testimonies from those involved and all medical reports and documents to prove the healing was indeed a miracle.
 The process closed on 20 October 2001 and was sent to Rome for additional evaluation; the process was approved and ratified on 4 October 2002.
 The Rome-based medical board met and approved the miracle on 14 October 2002 and passed it on to the consulting theologians who also approved the healing as a miracle on 28 June 2005.
 The C.C.S. approved it also on 16 October 2007 and passed it to Pope Benedict XVI on 17 December 2007 for his approval.

 The beatification was celebrated on 3 May 2008 in the Basilica of Saint John Lateran in Rome.
 Cardinal José Saraiva Martins presided over the celebration on the behalf of Benedict XVI.
 Other significant individuals - such as Cardinal Camillo Ruini - were in attendance.

 The current postulator assigned to the cause is the Conventual Franciscan Ernesto Piacentini.